cyberjames/infracost-test/README.md

                             --out-file=/tmp/infracost.json

         # Posts a comment to the PR using the 'update' behavior.
+        # This creates a single comment and updates it.
+The "quietest" option.
+        # The other valid behaviors are:
+        #   delete-and-new - Delete previous comments and create a new one.
+        #   hide-and-new - Minimize previous comments and create a new one.
+        #   new - Create a new cost estimate comment on every push.
         # See https://www.infracost.io/docs/features/cli_commands/#comment-on-pull-requests for other options.
         - name: Post Infracost comment
           run: |